dfoverdx/PokeStreamer-Tools-Docs/docs/index.md

 I'm certain that basic Nuzlocke functionality works for gen III games and HeartGold/SoulSilver.
 I *think* it will work for the other gen IV games and gen V games..?
 I'm 75% confident it will.

-For certain static encounter detection is only available for HeartGold/SoulSilver.
+For sure, static encounter detection is only available for HeartGold/SoulSilver.
 This prevents any sort of automatic-linking for SoulLink runs, but won't prevent you from manually specifying that a pokémon was a static encounter.
 It's entirely possible that SoulLink functionality will work in all gen III-V games, but I only know for certain that it works for HeartGold/SoulSilver.

 If you try it on another game and a feature doesn't work, it would probably take me a couple hours to enable/fix it for your version (though I'm not guaranteeing that I'll have time to do that work).
 If you want to run one of these games, and use Pokémon Soul.Link to do so, contact me on my [Discord server](http://discord.pokemon-soul.link).